THE UNIVERSITY of EDINBURGH

 On completion of this course, the student will be able to:

-1. Develop a critical understanding of how the rise of digital technologies challenge the traditional notions of state sovereignty and jurisdiction
+2. Critically discuss how the rise of digital technologies challenge the traditional notions of state sovereignty, territorial jurisdiction, and rule of law

 Reading List